 And when technology products are selected for schools, they usually require significant and continuing user training, which can be difficult.
 When professional development does not happen, or does not happen well, and then the technology does not live up to its promise, hesitation to purchase future solutions grows.
 And rightly so.

 In education, these factors – public funding, necessary training, risk avoidance and others – come together to complicate the pace of change.

 Predictably, this confluence has accelerated the need and opportunity for technology solutions that are narrower in scope, those that are easy to understand, easy for educators to use and most importantly, work easily with other technologies already in place.
-In other words, in education right now the need is integration over innovation (and a plan for how to get there).
+In other words, right now the need is integration over innovation in education (and a plan for how to get there).